ryannix123/rocketchat-on-openshift/README.md

 - This deployment provides a free RocketChat Starter plan (limited to 50 users)
 - For production deployments, consider using external MongoDB instance
-- Always backup your data before upgrading
+- Always backup your data before upgrading!

 ## Why a Custom Values File Matters

 The `values.yml` file is critical for successful deployment on OpenShift because:

 1. **OpenShift Security**: OpenShift enforces stricter security policies than standard Kubernetes.
-Our values file disables security contexts that would conflict with OpenShift's Security Context Constraints.
+The values file disables security contexts that would conflict with OpenShift's Security Context Constraints.

 2. **Application Configuration**: It allows us to configure hostnames, MongoDB credentials, and persistence options without modifying the original chart.

-3. **Troubleshooting**: Many common deployment issues in OpenShift (like the ones we encountered) can be solved with proper values configuration rather than custom chart modifications.
+3. **Troubleshooting**: Many common deployment issues in OpenShift can be solved with proper values configuration rather than custom chart modifications.

 4. **Reproducibility**: Having a values file makes it easy to recreate or upgrade your deployment consistently.

-## License Considerations
+## License Considerations for Rocketchat

 RocketChat versions 6.5+ use a "Starter plan" licensing model that's free for up to 50 users.
 Beyond that, you'll need to purchase a Pro or Enterprise license.